7 Emerging Technologies for Sustainable Fashion Production

 Designers and manufacturers decide the dimensions of garments based on extremely limited information designed to “average” body shapes, leaving the bulk of consumers wondering how actual people can get the styles to fit as intended.
 Free shipping and returns are the only factors making online apparel purchases possible for many consumers who buy garments in multiple sizes with the intention of returning items that don’t fit.
 Unfortunately, the majority of these returns end up in landfills after winding their way through a network of resellers and racking up a giant carbon footprint along the way.

-Body scanning finally offers a solution to the limited information available regarding body sizes and types.
+Body scanning finally offers a solution to the limited information available regarding body sizes and types and can become one of retailers’ key ecommerce conversion hacks.
 With the information from these scans, businesses can create garments to fit different body types rather than depending on a proportional scale.
-The result is better fitting garments which lead to fewer returns and improved accuracy and efficiency that could help reduce retail’s environmental footprint.
+The result is better fitting garments which lead to fewer returns, boosted conversion rate and improved accuracy and efficiency that could help reduce retail’s environmental footprint.
 Here is how digital body measurement process looks like with 3DLOOK solution: